AMoCA News June - September

 James Emery, played the Anderson Museum with his Neo Trio on August 23rd.
 Co-founder of the pioneering chamber jazz ensemble The String Trio of New York, Emery is a virtuoso guitarist and composer who has received international recognition for his distinctive and highly original approach to both improvisation and composition.
 Emery has been very active as a performer and composer on the international jazz and contemporary music scene since 1975 with over two dozen CDs as a leader or co-leader and live performances in more than 25 countries worldwide.

-Joining Emery were John Funkhouser on bass and Alex Murzyn on saxophones.
+Joining Emery were John Funkhouser on bass and Alex Murzyn on saxophone.

 Emery has been touring and recording worldwide for 45 years, and relocated to Santa Fe in 2022.